jgoerzen/docker-dosemu/README.md

-# DOSBox for Docker Server
+# qemu for Docker Server

 This image can be used standalone, or as a base for other images.

-It provides a DOSBox environment and a VNC console for it, running on port 5901.
+It provides a qemu environment and a VNC console for it, running on port 5901.
+This can be used for various guest OSs, but the image has special additional support for running DOS guests.

 # Install and run

 You can install with:

-    docker pull jgoerzen/dosbox
+    docker pull jgoerzen/qemu

 And run with:

-    docker run -d -p 5901:5901 --name mydosbox jgoerzen/dosbox
+    docker run -d -p 5901:5901 --name myqemu jgoerzen/qemu

-# Installed files
+# Installed files for DOS

-Under `/dos`, you will find `dosbox.conf` (the config file), to which you can easily append autoexec statements.
+Under `/qemu`, you will find `dosbox.conf` (the config file), to which you can easily append autoexec statements.
 Also, there are subdirectories for drives C: through H: and Y:.
 This image will install FreeDOS commands into `Y:\DOS` (pulled from dosemu, as it happens) and make sure that the DOSBox